tidymodels/tidymodels.org/learn/develop/models/index.html.md

 :::

-If this model could be used for regression situations, we could also add a "numeric" module.
-For `pred`, the model requires an unnamed numeric vector output (usually).
+If this model could be used for regression situations, we could also add a `numeric` module.
+For these predictions, the model requires an unnamed numeric vector output.

 Examples are [here](https://github.com/tidymodels/parsnip/blob/master/R/linear_reg_data.R) and [here](https://github.com/tidymodels/parsnip/blob/master/R/rand_forest_data.R).